I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfinstaller/nf-wdfinstaller-wdfpostdeviceremove.md

 For more information about the <b>WdfPostDeviceRemove</b> function and installers for framework-based drivers of non-PnP devices, see <a href="https://msdn.microsoft.com/99676d85-feb2-482c-a91b-cfc48be5904c">Installing a Non-PnP Driver</a>.
 For more information about <b>DeleteService</b>, <b>GetProcAddress</b>, and <b>LoadLibrary</b>, see the Microsoft Windows SDK documentation.

-For a code example that uses the <b>WdfPostDeviceRemove</b> function, see the installer for the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/sample-kmdf-drivers">NONPNP</a> sample.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |